Charting the course of cybersecurity with AI and ethics as key considerations in a post-pandemic future.

 It is unfortunate that the COVID pandemic has already triggered a wave of malicious attacks, often mimicking the email systems of health and government institutions.
 The deployment of new technologies will bring organizations into similarly uncharted waters; hence, it is imperative for us to know how we can prepare ourselves to ensure stability, business continuity and – quite simply – survival.

-With AI and machine learning set to revolutionize business technology in general – and cybersecurity in particular – CybersecAsia explores some future AI-related cybersecurity issues with Asheesh Mehra, Co-Founder and Group CEO of AntWorks.
+With AI and machine learning set to revolutionize business technology in general – and cybersecurity in particular – CybersecAsia explored some future AI-related cybersecurity issues with Asheesh Mehra, Co-Founder and Group CEO of AntWorks.

 How will the advancement of AI and our growing reliance of the technology impact cybersecurity?